-Giant wētā or Deinacrida is a genus in the wētā (Anostostomatidae) family, consisting 11 insect species, all native to New Zealand.
-Wētās are generally large, cricket-like insects, and the species belonging the the giant wētā genus are distinctly larger than others in the family.
+Giant wētā or Deinacrida is a genus in the wētā (Anostostomatidae) family, consisting of 11 insect species, all native to New Zealand.
+Wētās are generally large, cricket-like insects and the species belonging to the giant wētā genus are distinctly larger than others in the family.
 They are found to be less social as well.

 - Herekopare wētā (D. carinata)

 - Bluff wētā (D. elegans)

 - Little Barrier Island giant wētā or wētāpunga (D. heteracantha)